-Both of the Hospital Charity stamps were overprinted Specimen in italic serif font 12 mm wide (type 22).
+Both of the 1897 Victorian Hospital Fund Charity stamps were overprinted Specimen in italic serif font - 12 mm wide (type 22).
 The 1d (1/-) stamp was overprinted in red while the 2½d (2/6) was overprinted in black.
-This overprint was only used on the Victorian Charity stamps for distribution to the U.P.U. members.
+This overprint was only used on the Victorian Charity stamps intended for distribution to members of the newly created U.P.U.

 The nature of the target group ensured that examples are now scarce - especially in multiples.
 The largest multiples are: